-A blank coin (technically it is called a planchet if it has an upraised rim on it) is worth a few dollars, perhaps $2 to $4 if it's clad, more if it's silver.
-The Sacajawea, Presidential, and Native American Dollar coins all use the same type of planchet and these coins are worth anywhere from twelve dollars to fifteen dollars.
-Larger coins usually sell for more.
-A penny blank will sell for between two dollars and three dollars.
-A larger coin, like the Eisenhower dollar, or sell for between $20 and $30.
+A blank coin (technically it is called a planchet if it has an upraised rim on it) is worth a few dollars, perhaps $2 to $8 if it's clad, more if it's silver.
+The Sacajawea, Presidential, and Native American Dollar coins all use the same type of planchet and these coins are worth anywhere from $12 to $15.
+Larger coins, for example, the Eisenhower dollar, usually sell for more.
+A penny blank will sell for between $1 and $2.
+A larger coin, like the Eisenhower dollar, will sell for between $20 and $30.

 The Cause of Blank Coins

-However, if your blank coin has a reeded edge on it, you're dealing with something entirely different.
-Most likely, someone sheared the metal faces off the coin, or ground out the devices and polished the surface, because of the way the U.S. Mint makes coins, it is impossible for a planchet to be blank and still have reeded edges since the reeded edges are created at the same instant the faces are struck.
+If your blank coin has a reeded edge on it, you're dealing with something entirely different.
+Most likely, someone ground off the obverse and reverse from the coin, or filed off the devices and polished the surface, because of the way the U.S. Mint makes coins, it is impossible for a planchet to be blank and still have reeded edges since the reeded edges are created at the same instant the coin is struck.

 Almost Blank Coins

-There are some known coin striking issues that can result in an almost blank planchet with reeded edges.
-If you see a faint, but very blurry or weak impression on the planchet, it might be a die adjustment strike, which is worth $20 to $40 depending on the type of coin and depth of strike.
+Some known coin striking issues can result in an almost blank planchet with reeded edges.
+If you see a faint, but the very blurry or weak impression on the planchet, it might be a die adjustment strike, which is worth $20 to $40 depending on the type of coin and depth of strike.
+Before a coin press is put into full operations, a mechanic at the mint must adjust the press to strike the coin properly.
+A few test strikes are done to see if the coin dies are too far apart.
+If they are, it leaves a faint image of the coin on the blank.

 If your blank coin doesn't even have the upraised rim yet, it's technically a coin blank.
 If it is made of silver, it is almost impossible to authenticate, but if it's clad, an expert on error coins could authenticate it, in which case (if authentic) it's worth maybe $50 or more.
 Keep in mind that a genuine coin blank will have a rough, perhaps sharp edge, and the blank may be off-color or grainy looking, depending on what part of the coin blank processing phase it was in when it left the mint.
 Beware of nice, shiny looking coin blanks with no upraised rim and a smooth edge.
 These usually just counterfeit blanks made to deceive vending machines.